-His programs were thought to be so successful that at the end of his second term, his time in office became known as the Reagan Revolution.
+His programs were thought to be so successful that his time in office became known as the Reagan Revolution at the end of his second term.
 He felt he was successful in accomplishing what he sought to do, which was to restore "the great, confident roar of American progress and growth and optimism."

-He died in his home at the age of 93, on June 5, 2004, after several years suffering from Alzheimer’s.
-His wife Nancy died March 6, 2016, of congestive heart failure at 94.
+He died in his home at the age of 93, on June 5, 2004, after suffering from Alzheimer's.
+On March 6, 2016, his wife Nancy died of congestive heart failure at 94.
 They both are buried at his presidential library in Simi Valley, California.

 - He was a movie star before becoming president, appearing in 53 films.

 - He played football in college.